paixaop/node-sodium/README.md

     if (plainBuffer.toString() == plainText) {
         console.log("Message decrypted correctly");
     }

 As you can see the high level API implementation is easier to use, but the low level API will feel just right for those experienced with the C version of lib sodium.
 It also allows you to bypass any bugs in the high level APIs.

 You can find this code sample in `examples\low-level-api.js`.

 # Documentation
+Documentation is moving into the source code files as markdown comments if you update any of the comments in the source and wish to update the documentation files please run `make docs` to extract all the markdown and create a pull request.

 Please read the work in progress documentation found under [`docs/`](https://github.com/paixaop/node-sodium/tree/master/docs).

 You should also review the unit tests as most of the high level API is "documented" there.
 Don't forget to check out the [examples](https://github.com/paixaop/node-sodium/tree/master/examples) as well.

 The low level `libsodium` API documentation is now complete.
 All ported functions have been documented in [low-level-api.md](./docs/low-level-api.md) with code examples.
+This single documentation file is being deprecated once API is fully documented in each of the source files.

 Please be patient as I document the rest of the APIs, or better still: help out! :)

 # Lib Sodium Documentation
 Lib Sodium is documented [here](http://doc.libsodium.org/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.

 # Install

 Tested on Mac, Linux and IllumOS Systems

     npm install sodium

 node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.

 # Manual Build